NetSepio/protocol/nodes/peaq/README.md

-# NetSepio Smart Contract on Peaq Network
+# Smart Contract For Peaq Network

-This repository contains the implementation of the NetSepio smart contract, designed to manage nodes in a decentralized network on the Peaq blockchain.
+This repository contains the implementation of the NetSepio smart contract, designed to manage nodes in a decentralized network on the peaq blockchain.

 ## Overview

-NetSepio is a smart contract system that enables:
+This smart contract enables:

 - Node registration and management
 - Status tracking for network nodes